-This section assesses the effects of the BEP and SVRTP alternatives on parking needs at BART stations outside of Santa Clara County.
-These stations include the 43 existing stations in the 104-mile BART system and three other stations either currently planned as part of the Warm Springs Extension (one programmed; one optional) or under construction as additions to the Dublin/Pleasanton Line (West Dublin Station).
-These stations and their connecting rail lines are referred to as the BART "core system," as shown in Figure 8-1.
+The BART stations include the 43 existing stations in the 104-mile BART system and three other stations that are either currently planned as part of the Warm Springs Extension (one programmed, one optional) or under construction as additions to the Dublin/Pleasanton Line (West Dublin Station).
+These stations and their connecting rail lines are referred to as the BART "core system," as shown in Figure 5-1.